 The Honorary Freedom conferred by the former Durham City Council or by Durham County Council is distinct and separate from the Freedom granted through the eligibility outlined above and the approval of the Wardens.
 The rights, duties and powers of the Durham City Freemen shall continue in accordance with the provisions of the Durham City Council Act 1985 and associated customary practice.

-Applicants for the Freedom should make initial contact with the Membership Secretary.
+Applicants for the Freedom should contact the Membership Secretary.

 Email: membership@durhamcityfreemen.org